Goodbye, Withings: it's Nokia health now

 It seems like it, for the most part.
 The Withings Steel watch and Withings Go fitness tracker will stay (now to be called Nokia Steel and Nokia Go), while the Withings Steel HR watch will become the Nokia Steel HR later this fall.

-Other older Withings products like the Aura (a sleep monitor/bedside clock) as well as the Thermo (a thermometer) remain, and Nokia will still make connected scales and blood pressure monitors.
+Some older Withings products like the Aura (a sleep monitor/bedside clock) are being discontinued.
+Others, like the Thermo (a thermometer) will remain.
+Nokia will still make connected scales and blood pressure monitors, too, and add new ones to the mix.
+But, according to Nokia, older Withings products will still be supported by the Nokia Health Mate app, and will sync data like they did before.

-Nokia will add two new products: a $60 (equivalent to £45 and AU$80) connected Wi-Fi scale called Nokia Body, and a smaller blood pressure cuff with Bluetooth called Nokia BPM+.
+Nokia will add two new products: a $60, £55 (equivalent to AU$80) connected Wi-Fi scale called the Nokia Body, and a smaller blood pressure cuff with Bluetooth called the Nokia BPM+.
 Neither are huge new products, but spins on what Withings already offered.

-Nokia BPM+ is a more travel-friendly blood pressure cuff ($130, equivalent to £100 and AU$170) than Withing's older blood pressure offerings, but it still uses AAA batteries.
+The Nokia BPM+ is a more travel-friendly blood pressure cuff ($130, £115 or approximately AU$170) than Withing's older blood pressure offerings, but it still uses AAA batteries.

 Will the new Nokia Health Mate app work the same as Withings?